-Northpointe Development Corporation and DreamLane Real Estate Group ("Developer") are proposing to construct the Broadway Lofts and townhomes, a newly constructed seventy-five unit 9% Low-Income Housing Tax Credit ("LIHTC") multifamily development located in the City of Monona, WI.
+Northpointe Development II Corporation and DreamLane Real Estate Group ("Developer") are proposing to construct the CC Lane Apartments and Townhomes, a newly constructed fifty unit 4% Low-Income Housing Tax Credit ("LIHTC") multifamily development located in the Village of Oregon, Wisconsin.
 The development will consist of the new construction of 2 total structures.
-One four-story elevatored building containing 29, one bedroom/one bathroom units, 30, two bedroom/two bathroom units and 4, three bedroom/ two bathroom units.
-The remaining Twelve (12) units will be located in one, 2-story townhome style building with first floor private entrances and all 12 townhomes will contain three bedrooms.
+One three-story elevatored building containing 18, one bedroom/one bathroom units, 20, two bedroom/two bathroom units.
+The remaining Twelve (12) units will be located in one, 2-story townhome style buildings with first floor private entrances and all 12 townhomes will contain three bedrooms.

-Northpointe proposes to set aside 59 of the units for residents earning 30-60 percent or less of the Dane County Area Median Income ("AMI") using the Wisconsin Housing and Economic Development Authority ("WHEDA") LIHTC Program.
+Northpointe proposes to set aside 42 of the units for residents earning 30-60 percent or less of the Dane County Area Median Income ("AMI") using the Wisconsin Housing and Economic

+Development Authority ("WHEDA") LIHTC Program.
 60% of the total units will be set aside for households earning 50% AMI or less with 20% of the total units set aside for households earning 30% AMI or less.
-14 units will be set aside for households earning 60% of AMI or less and 16 units will not be rent restricted.
+8 units will not be rent restricted.